This article contains information for the Beloved Customers of C&S Tools to reference when setting up their new chisels.

 Strike each corner twice, then shift the point of impact 90° and repeat.
 The goal is to gradually rattle the handle off, so don’t be shy.
 If the blade and handle still refuse to separate, expand the kuchigane and shrink the wood using a heat gun or by placing the kuchigane nearly (but not quite) touching a hot incandescent light for a few hours.
 Do not place the chisel in an oven!

 Step 5: Disassemble the handle and kuchigane.
-If you are setting-up multiple chisels at the same time be sure to keep each chisel’s components separate and mark them.
+If you are setting-up multiple chisels at the same time be sure to mark/label each chisel’s components to ensure they can be matched for reassembly.
 I usually write the blade’s width on the handle’s end with a marking pen and scratch it inside the kuchigane and crown with a pointed scribe.

 True the Tang and Shoulder